Package Leaflet: Information for the User

-Voriconazol Accord contains the active ingredient voriconazol.
+Voriconazol Accord contains the active substance voriconazole.
 Voriconazol Accord is an antifungal medication.
-It acts by eliminating or preventing the growth of fungi that cause infections.
+It works by eliminating or preventing the growth of fungi that cause infections.

-It is used for the treatment of patients (adults and children aged 2 years or older) with:
+It is used to treat patients (adults and children aged 2 years or older) with:

-Voriconazol Accord is used in patients with severe fungal infections that can put their lives at risk.
+Voriconazol Accord is used in patients with severe fungal infections that can be life-threatening.

 Prevention of fungal infections in high-risk bone marrow transplant recipients.